In a previous post, I suggested 10 reasons why you might have and use business cards for your crafting shop or business.

 * If you are trying to reinforce the hand-made aspect of your products, your name will help personalize your brand.

-* If you have a few people working in your business then having their individual names on their cards may make it easier to identify who it was who made the contact.
+* If you have a few people working in your business, then having their individual names on their cards may make it easier to identify who it was who made the contact.

-* If you are including a phone number then a potential customer may feel more comfortable knowing the name of the person who will be answering the phone.
+* If you are including a phone number, then a potential customer may feel more comfortable knowing the name of the person who will be answering the phone.

 Your website address

-If you sell online then obviously you want to make sure that your new contact can find your shop!
-If you have an Etsy or similar shop then do consider getting a .com domain name if you can to point to it as it is much easier to remember something like tinteddy.com rather than an URL that includes Etsy – plus you are promoting only one brand.. your own!
+If you have an Etsy or similar shop then do consider getting a .com domain name if you can, then have it link to your shop.
+It is much easier to remember something like tinteddy.com rather than a URL that includes Etsy – plus you are promoting only one brand.. your own!

 There is a bit more about naming your Etsy shop in this article – A name for your Etsy shop – five handy points